DunstanBecht/lpa-workspace/README.md

 * Generate the input data and notations with `launchers/local/files.py`
 * Generate the input maps with `launchers/local/maps.py`
 * Launch the XRD simulations with `launchers/remote/xrd.py` (don't forger to transfer the input files to the GPU host)
+* Average the output files with `launchers/local/average.py` (don't forger to retrieve the output files from the GPU host)
 * Perform a spatial analysis with `launchers/remote/stats.py`
 * Retrieve simulation output data
 * Fits the models on the output data with `launchers/local/fits.py`